 CANTON SUNY Canton will lease land to a private company through its alumni association for the construction of a 200-bed student housing project.

-Though the exact type of housing traditional dormitory, suite, townhouse or apartment has not yet been determined, SUNY Canton will lease 5.67 acres of land on the south end of campus to the SUNY Canton Alumni Association for 42 years.
-The association in turn will sublet the property to an affiliate of the Canton College Foundation named Adirondack Roo LLC.
+Though the exact type of housing traditional dormitory, suite, townhouse or apartment has not yet been determined, SUNY Canton will lease 5.67 acres of land on the south end of campus to the SUNY Canton Alumni Association for a period of 42 years.
+The association will in turn sub-let the property to an affiliate of the Canton College Foundation named Adirondack Roo, LLC.

-Although the project remains in the early stages, we are optimistic about building another new residence hall at SUNY Canton, interim President Carli C. Schiffner said.
+Although the project remains in the early stages, we are optimistic about building another new residence hall at SUNY Canton, said Interim President Carli C. Schiffner.
 Our students are looking for more on-campus living options, especially when they reach their junior and senior years.

 At the beginning of the fall semester, SUNY Canton appealed to property owners in the surrounding village to rent rooms and space to students.
 SUNY Cantons enrollment has ballooned.